-Our clustering algorithm is essentially a search algorithm.
-Three operators avail of the DLC definition to test how many bits a particular choice can save.
+The above DLC gives us a primitive to measure the reduction in bits achieved by encoding data with a hypothesis.
+Our clustering algorithm is essentially a search algorithm, and there are three operators that avail of the DLC definition to test how many bits a particular choice can save.
 Thus, these three operators fall under the umbrella definition of bitsave: